 Whilst the Times are to be congratulated on this point, the problem is that they should have known all along that super-monsoons brought about by global warming are likely to cause heatwaves in temperate regions beyond this super-monsoon’s reach.

-If we take these summers alone, Melbourne’s mean maxim four the four main months of the tropical wet season (December to March) is:
+Over these summers, Melbourne’s mean maxima four the four main months of the tropical wet season (December to March) is:

 - In January: 27.5˚C as against 25.8˚C